abdulrahmanazab/docker-training-neic/README.md

 # Containers Tutorial - PRACE training, 2021

-The training infrastructure is offered by [cPouta](https://research.csc.fi/cpouta) at CSC, Finland.
+The training infrastructure is offered by [Piz Daint](https://www.cscs.ch/computers/piz-daint/) at CSCS, Switserland.

 Connect to your VM
 --------------------